bmalouli/Java-based-Flower-Shop-Inventory-Management-with-XAMPP-and-phpMyAdmin./README.md

 #### Flower Shop Inventory Management System, developed in Java, with database management created using XAMPP and phpMyAdmin.
-The application features a user-friendly menu offering options to list inventory, search for flowers, modify flower details, add new flowers, create bouquets, delete flowers and exit the program.
+The application features a user-friendly menu offering options to list inventory, search for flowers, modify flower details add new flowers, create bouquets, delete flowers and exit the program.

 ## Program opening Menu: